renesas/ra-fsp-examples/example_projects/fpb_ra4e1/NetX_wifi/NetX_wifi_fpb_ra4e1_ep/readme.txt

 	15. To stop the server, click the 'TCP Listen' button again.
 This would stop the server.
 	Note: Even if the server is stopped in sokit, the MCU may still be connected due to internal network connection.

-1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x200012c4
+   a. e2studio: 0x20004094
    b.
 Keil: Not Available
    c.
 IAR: Not Available